Hastia2005/Guess-My-Number/README.md

 Technologies Used:
 - Frontend: HTML, CSS, JavaScript.
 - Key Modules: "random" for number generation.

+How to Run:
+1- Clone the repository:
+git clone [repo-url].
+2- Navigate to the project directory: cd guess-my-number.

 License:
 - This project is licensed under the MIT License.